ashishkumar5947/neetcode-submissions/knowledge-base/Arrays & Hashing/01-seen-elements-hashset.md

 # 🟢 Template 01 — Seen Elements (HashSet)

 > **Category:** Arrays & Hashing

 ---

-# 🎯 Recognition
+## 🎯 Recognition

-Choose this template when the question asks:
+Use this template when you need to:

 - Detect duplicate elements.
 - Check whether an element has been seen before.